dmeskhi/css-exercises/README.md

 - The elements that contain the text "This should be styled" have the correct styles applied
 - The elements that contain the text "This should be unstyled" have no styles applied

+## CSS Methods

+- Make sure to not edit the HTML file
+- Added selectors, target a valid HTML element